momsbreadco.com

 • Flour (any unbleached type works great)

-• Filtered or bottled Spring water
+• Bottled Spring water

-• A spoon (and maybe a kitchen scale if you like to be precise)
+• A spoon and a kitchen scale

 If You Bake Often